Updated on June 20th, 2019 by Aristofanis Papadatos

-As the jet manufacturer spends less than a quarter of its operating cash flows on capital expenses, most of its earnings end up in its free cash flows that are available for shareholder distributions.
+As the jet manufacturer spends less than a quarter of its operating cash flows on capital expenses, most of its earnings end up in its free cash flows and hence they are available for shareholder distributions.
 As a result, share repurchases are likely to remain a significant growth driver in the upcoming years.

 It is worth noting that Boeing has temporarily paused its share repurchases due to its major issue with its 737 model.
 While the company reduced its share count by 1.2% in the first quarter (before the plane crash), it is not likely to perform meaningful share repurchases this year.

-Boeing is an industrial manufacturer, which typically operate in highly competitive markets with very narrow margins.
+Boeing is an industrial manufacturer.
+The stocks of this sector usually operate in highly competitive markets, with very narrow margins.
 However, Boeing is an entirely different case.
 The company operates in an essential duopoly, as Boeing and Airbus have a dominant position in this business.

 In fact, Boeing probably has the widest moat in its business among the 30 stocks of Dow Jones, with the possible exception of Apple (AAPL).
 The competitive advantage of Boeing is clearly reflected in its performance record, which is characterized by a remarkably consistent and strong growth rate.